-Since April 1, 2019, we have had transactions with two related parties, Xiaofeng Gao and Bin Fu, directors and executives of our Company.
+Since April 1, 2019, we have had transactions with three related parties, Xiaofeng Gao and Bin Fu, directors and executives of our Company, and Hunan Medical Star Technology Co., Ltd. ("Medical Star"), a minority owned joint venture of the Company.

-Xiaofeng Gao executed loan advances in an aggregate amount of \$2,443 to our company as working capital during the ordinary course of business in the fiscal year 2022 and paid the expenses incurred in our initial public offering in an aggregate amount of approximately \$2.3 million on our behalf in the fiscal year 2021.
-We made a repayment in the amount of \$256,972 to Xiaofeng Gao in the fiscal year 2022.
+Xiaofeng Gao paid the daily expenses in an aggregate amount of \$3,178 to our company as working capital during the ordinary course of business in the fiscal year 2023 and executed loan advances in an aggregate amount of \$2,443 to our company as working capital during the ordinary course of business in the fiscal year 2022.
+We made a repayment in the amount of \$3,514 to Xiaofeng Gao in the fiscal year 2023.

-Bin Fu extended loan advances in an aggregate amount of \$43,693 to our company as working capital during the ordinary course of business in the fiscal year 2022.
-We made a repayment in the amount of \$7,802 to Bin Fu in the fiscal year 2022.
+Bin Fu extended loan advances in an aggregate amount of \$45,762 and \$43,693 to our company as working capital during the ordinary course of business in the fiscal year 2023 and 2022.
+We made no repayment in the amount Bin Fu in the fiscal year 2023 and a repayment in the amount of \$7,802 to Bin Fu in the fiscal year 2022.